What is a Work Breakdown Structure and How to Improve Project Management with a WBS?

 Every detail is carefully accounted, that is why nothing gets lost in the project.

 5. Possible problems prevention

-When the project is ready, some extra problems can occur.
-A Work Breakdown Structure helps to cut them by taking into consideration all details of the tasks before execution.
+When a project is ready, some problems can occur.
+A work breakdown structure helps to cut them by taking into consideration all the details of the tasks before execution.

-Managers use the structure for brainstorming to find useful ideas and solutions.
+Managers use a WBS for brainstorming to find useful ideas and solutions.
 It’s easy to list all thoughts and ideas and then scratch out the unnecessary ones.